fntlnz/bpf-harness/README.md

 #include <bpf_harness/filler_test.h>

 // The TEST macro here comes from the Google Test framework.
-// This is how you declare that this is a test, its name and 'basic' is the type of test you are writing TEST(test_renameat2, basic)
+// This is how you declare that this is a test.
+Its name is 'rename_file' and `test_renameat2` is
+// is the name of the test suite
+TEST(test_renameat2, basic)
 {
 	int err;